adrianyau/SQL-Final-Project/QA.md

 /* Total rows: 1,739,308 */
 ```

 4. There are some products that cannot be set or categorized.
-The WHERE() clause should filter out the uncategorized products.
+The WHERE() clause should filter out these uncategorized products.

    ```sql
    SELECT v2_product_category